ayazmahmood246/CMOS-INVERTER-DESIGN/README.md

 ## CMOS INVERTER APPROACH

-as we can se the nmos and pmos independentaly can become inverter but....
+as we can se the nmos and pmos independentaly can become inverter.

+we can connect an nmos and pmos transistor in this when input is high the NMOS on and the output will be low as pmos transistor is at cutoff a and if PMOS is on when input is low the nmos cutoff and the output will become high.

 <img width="846" height="704" alt="Screenshot 2025-09-07 at 10 54 36 PM" src="https://github.com/user-attachments/assets/339894e0-e3af-4f94-9ff5-70751c0ca31d" />